risx3/rishabhnimje.github.io/_posts/2020-01-17-house-prices.md

 ![png](/images/house-prices/notebook_65_0.png)

 There are few columns with quite large correlation to SalePrice (NbHd_num, ExtQ_num, BsQ_num, KiQ_num).
-These will probably be useful for optimal performance of the Regressors in part 3.
+These will probably be useful for optimal performance of the Regressors later.

 **Dropping the converted categorical columns and the new numerical columns with weak correlation**<br>
 **Columns and Correlation before dropping**